-Control gene for 'conveyor belt' cells could help improve oral vaccines, treat intestinal diseaseJune 17th, 2012 in Immunology /
+Control gene for 'conveyor belt' cells could help improve oral vaccines, treat intestinal diseaseJune 17, 2012 in Medicine & Health / Immunology

 Scientists have found a master regulator gene needed for the development of M cells, a mysterious type of intestinal cell involved in initiating immune responses.

 M cells act like "conveyor belts," ingesting bacteria and transporting substances from the gut into Peyer's patches, specialized tissues resembling lymph nodes in the intestines.
 Better knowledge of M cells' properties could aid research on oral vaccines and inflammatory bowel diseases.